 So, why did Automattic acquire WooThemes?
 There’s plenty written about this around the web and WordPress focused communities.

 Two main reasons that resonate to me on why Automattic acquired WooCommerce are,

-- WooCommerce is ridiculously growing and a profitable business.
+- WooCommerce is ridiculously growing and highly profitable business.

-- WooThemes has similar culture and talented workforce as of Automattic.
+- WooThemes has a similar culture and talented workforce as of Automattic.